Microchip-MPLAB-Harmony/bootloader/readme.md

 - [Microchip MPLAB Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the MPLAB® Harmony 3 Bootloader.
-The bootloader module components provide framework to develop bootloaders for Microchip 32-bit SAM microcontrollers.
+The bootloader module components provide framework to develop bootloaders for Microchip 32-bit PIC32 and SAM microcontrollers.
 Refer to the following links for release notes, training materials, and interface reference information.